wszgrcy/code-recycle/doc/en-US/angular use.md

 - Other languages/frameworks can refer to some existing **actions** and **code snippets** in the public area to implement what they need.

 ## Relevant resources
+- [video_ENG_Subtitle](https://youtu.be/9iG8E5gzguE) Quick development in Angular by using dynamic code snippets.
-- [video](https://www.bilibili.com/video/BV1wc411i7pZ/) Quick development in Angular by using dynamic code snippets.
+- [video_ZH](https://www.bilibili.com/video/BV1wc411i7pZ/) Quick development in Angular by using dynamic code snippets.
 - [code-recycle-demo](https://youtu.be/41xOhQdWtlY)
 - [https://www.bilibili.com/video/BV1Nb4y1u7FP/](https://www.bilibili.com/video/BV1Nb4y1u7FP/) - Introduction to the extension video
 - [https://www.bilibili.com/video/BV1Vj411J7VZ/](https://www.bilibili.com/video/BV1Vj411J7VZ/) - Some demonstration of the extension usage